dnafication/event-driven-coffee/README.md

   runtime: nodejs16.x
   stage: dev
   region: ap-southeast-2
-  profile: np-nonprod-1 # replace dina with your profile name or delete this if default profile is used
+  profile: dina # replace dina with your profile name or delete this if default profile is used
 ```

+## Microservices
+There are multiple disparate microservices that are deployed as AWS Lambda functions.
+These microservices expose sync HTTP endpoints that allow consumers to interact with them.
+They also listen to events published on an SNS topic and perform actions based on the event.

+### Order Management Microservice
+This microservice is responsible for managing orders.
+It exposes the following endpoints:

+- `GET /coffees` - Get all coffees
+- `POST /order` - Create a new order
+- `GET /order/:id` - Get an order by id
+- `GET /order?date={today by default}` - Get all orders
+- `GET /order?customerName={name}` - Get all orders

+### Payment Microservice
+This microservice is responsible for processing payments.
+It exposes the following endpoints:

+- `POST /payment` - Process a payment
+- `GET /payment/:id` - Get a payment by id
+- `GET /payment?date={today by default}` - Get all payments

+### Fulfilment Microservice
+This microservice is responsible for fulfilling orders.
+It exposes the following endpoints:

+- `GET /fulfilment/:id` - Get a fulfilment by id
+- `GET /fulfilment?date={today by default}` - Get all fulfilments

 ## Events